gigihrsetyantho/gigihrsetyantho.github.io/_pages/updates.md

 ### Visit to UCDL-NUS

 📍 Singapore
-Spent one month as a visiting Ph.D. student at the Urban Climate Design Laboratory (UCDL), **National University of Singapore**.
+Spent a month as a visiting Ph.D. student at the Urban Climate Design Laboratory (UCDL), **National University of Singapore**.
 <p align="center">
   <img src="/images/image-alignment-300x200.jpg" width="300">
 </p>